KeshavG69/LegalInsight/README.md

 ### Natural Language Processing (NLP)

-JurisAI leverages modern NLP techniques to analyze legal texts.
+LegalInsight leverages modern NLP techniques to analyze legal texts.
 The app uses pre-trained language models from the `transformers` library, fine-tuned for legal document analysis.
 These models are capable of understanding complex legal language and extracting relevant information for summaries and strategy generation.

 ### Streamlit Framework

 The application is built using Streamlit, a popular framework for creating data-driven web apps in Python.
-Streamlit allows for rapid development and easy deployment of interactive web applications, making it an ideal choice for JurisAI.
+Streamlit allows for rapid development and easy deployment of interactive web applications, making it an ideal choice for LegalInsight.

 ### PDF Processing

-JurisAI uses `PyPDF2` to extract text from PDF files.
+LegalInsight uses `PyPDF2` to extract text from PDF files.
 This extracted text is then fed into the NLP pipeline for further analysis.

 ### AI-Powered Strategy Generator